Corporate wiki vs. Knowledge base: Which one do you need?

-Here are a few of the drawbacks of traditional corporate wikis:
+Here are a few of the drawbacks of traditional corporate wiki:

 A corporate wiki that anyone can contribute to encourages a culture of knowledge-sharing and collaboration — but it can also cause problems.
-When anyone can add information to the wiki without approval from subject matter experts, there’s a risk that the wiki will end up containing information that’s incorrect or outdated.
+When anyone can add information to the wiki without approval from subject matter experts, there’s a risk that the wiki will end up containing incorrect or outdated information.

 Modern corporate wiki solutions provide a balance between allowing everyone to contribute and ensuring information is correct and up to date, through features such as content approval.
-Another important feature is Lifecycle Management, where leaders are alerted when a piece of content hasn’t been updated in a long time and may be obsolete.
+Another important feature is lifecycle management, where leaders get alertsed when a piece of content hasn’t been updated in a long time and may be obsolete.

-While most corporate wiki solutions offer some level of search functionality, this is often not very intuitive or powerful.
-This can lead to employees having to waste time tracking down the information they need.
+While most corporate wiki solutions offer some level of search functionality, it’s often not very intuitive or powerful.
+This can lead to employees wasting time tracking down the information they need.

 However, modern corporate wiki solutions combine functional wiki software with a powerful search function, with some (including Happeo) even allowing you to search across multiple third-party apps from within your digital workplace.

 Traditional company wikis don’t offer much insight into how your employees are using them.
-This means that you could end up with pages and pages of redundant content that no one is accessing, and knowledge gaps where information that employees need isn’t available.
+This means that you could end up with redundant content that no one is accessing, or fail to provide the knowledge that employees need.

 A modern wiki can provide you with valuable analytics, which tells you what your employees are (and aren’t) searching for.
-This can allow you to remove or consolidate redundant content that’s cluttering up your wiki, and ensure your team’s FAQs are answered.
+This helps you remove or consolidate redundant content that’s cluttering up your wiki, and ensure you’re providing the content your employees need.

-While traditional corporate wikis might not be suitable for today’s world of work, there is a solution.
-Happeo is your modern corporate wiki, knowledge base, and social intranet, wrapped up in one intuitive platform.
+While traditional corporate wikis might lack the features businesses need today, there is a solution.
+Happeo is your modern corporate wiki, knowledge base, and social intranet, wrapped up in one intuitive platform: